truenas/middleware/docs/userguide/index.rst

 `FreeBSD Handbook <http://www.freebsd.org/handbook>`_
 .

-**DANGER!** changing the value of a sysctl MIB is an advanced feature that immediately affects the kernel of the FreeNAS® system.
+.. warning:: changing the value of a sysctl MIB is an advanced feature that immediately affects the kernel of the FreeNAS® system.
    **Do not change a MIB on a production system unless you understand the ramifications of that change.** A badly configured MIB could cause the system to become unbootable, unreachable via the network, or can cause the system to panic under load.
 Certain changes may break assumptions made by the FreeNAS® software.
 This means that you should always test the impact of any changes on a test system first.

 A loader is only loaded when a FreeBSD-based system boots, as `loader.conf(5) <http://www.freebsd.org/cgi/man.cgi?query=loader.conf>`_